dzuk-mutant/blockchain/readme.md

 <br/>

 BLOCKchain aims to address the unique issues presented by federated social networking by giving instances tools to understand, identify and push out hate and other social media threats through research and exposition.

 ---

-**BLOCKchain is currently quite a fragmented project, in need of restructuring.**

-**It's currently divided into two parts:**

-- **Machine-readable** (this GitHub) - a JSON file you can use to automate blocking with scripts via [reasons](info/reasons.md) tags.
-- **Human-readable** ([http://telegra.ph/Instances-to-silencesuspend-on-Mastodon-06-23](http://telegra.ph/Instances-to-silencesuspend-on-Mastodon-06-23)) - a frequently updated page that documents in detail what the instances on the list have done to be on the blocklist, complete with screen captures of some of their posts.

-If you're new to this list and the kinds of instances that get blocked from Mastodon, I recommend you check the human-readable one first for all these instances first just so you know what you're doing and who you're blocking.
-I also try to explain what the reasons are below too because this JSON blocklist is structured a bit differently.

----